sethmlarson/sethmlarson.dev/app/markdown/2019-12-06/http-header-compression.md

 >
 > Be responsible, lowercase your headers. 🌈

-Header names are case-insensitive so lower-casing header names is basically free bandwidth for no change in meaning.
+Header names already must be all lowercase for HTTP/2, but header values commonly have case-insensitive components.
+(Check the RFC for that header type if you're unsure!)

 ### Fold Duplicate Headers Before Sending